Home

 The Auckland Symphony believes "Music should be fun and enjoyed by players and audiences alike."
 It clearly demonstrated that philosophy at its Chinese debut at Beijing's Century Theater on Saturday afternoon.
 The concert raised money for students in the poverty-stricken areas of China.

 It's said music knows of no boundary.
-It's the perfect bridge to unite people from different cultures, language and background.
+It's the perfect bridge to unite people from different cultures, languages and background.
 The Auckland Symphony Orchestra brought that friendship and good will to China.
 The Chinese love song "The Moon Speaks For My Heart" is a good example.

 Beijing is the first of three charity concerts.
 The others are in Shanghai, and Shijiazhuang to raise money for the "Mountain Flower Project," which helps children in poverty-stricken areas of China get an education.